oscdoctest/Qi-Docs/docs/Access_Control.rst

 | All                   | 15   |    1111 |
 +=======================+======+=========+

-The following code sample shows the structure and format for an ACL:
+The following code sample shows the structure and format for an ACL that gives Role 1 Read Access, Role 2 All access but denies Role 3 ManageAccessControl Access:

 **Body**